Right Now, Wrong Then: Non-Stationary Direct Preference Optimization under Preference Drift

+We now introduce assumptions on our setting.
+The preference drift is defined as the change in the true underlying parameter $\theta^*_t \in \Theta, \forall t \in [T]$ of the optimal policy $\pi^*$ at each time step.
+We do not constrain how the optimal parameter changes, but instead upper bound the total possible preference drift in the environment before time step $T$.
+This upper bound is known as the variation budget. \looseness=-1 \begin{assumption} (Variation Budget Bound) The parameter drift of $\theta_t^* \in \Theta$ across $T$ timesteps is upper bounded as $\sum_{t=1}^{T-1}\|\theta^*_{t+1} - \theta^*_{t} \|_{2} \leq B_T$ where $B_T > 0$ is a known constant. \end{assumption}

-We now introduce further assumptions on the setting.
-In order to make the learning process possible, we bound the 2-norm of the feature and parameter spaces. \begin{assumption} (Boundedness) The parameters and features are bounded: $\theta \in \Theta$ where $\Theta = \{\theta \in \mathbb{R}^d\ |\ \|\theta\|_2 \leq W \}$ and $\Phi = \{\phi(x, a) \in \Rb^d\ |\ \|\phi(x,a)\|_2 \leq L\}$. \end{assumption} It is known that an equivalence class of reward models leads to the same preferences under the Bradley-Terry model \citep{rafailov2024direct}.
+We move on to general assumptions for the learning process.
+We bound the 2-norm of the feature and parameter spaces. \looseness=-1 \begin{assumption} (Boundedness) The parameters and features are bounded: $\theta \in \Theta$ where $\Theta = \{\theta \in \mathbb{R}^d\ |\ \|\theta\|_2 \leq W \}$ and $\Phi = \{\phi(x, a) \in \Rb^d\ |\ \|\phi(x,a)\|_2 \leq L\}$. \end{assumption} It is known that an equivalence class of reward models leads to the same preferences under the Bradley-Terry model \citep{rafailov2024direct}.
 This is similarly true in the case of the Dynamic Bradley-Terry model, because the implicit reward of NS-DPO, shown in \Cref{eq: ns implicit reward}, relates the reward to the policy parameters $\theta$.
-We thus construct the following constraint on the policy class to properly specify the problem \citep{chowdhury2024provably}. \looseness=-1 \begin{assumption} (Identifiability) The optimal policy in each time step $t$ corresponds to a single parameter in $\Theta$, which satisfies \Cref{eq: def_optimal_parameter}: $\textbf{1}_d^\intercal \theta^*_t = 0 \quad \forall t \in [T]$. \end{assumption} We consider the setting where the true underlying parameter $\theta^*_t \in \Theta, \forall t \in [T]$ of the optimal policy $\pi^*$ is changing at each time step.
-We do not constrain how the optimal parameter changes, but instead upper bound the possible parameter drift allowed in the environment up to time step $T$.
-This upper bound is known as the variation budget.\looseness=-1 \begin{assumption} (Variation Budget Bound) The parameter drift of $\theta_t^* \in \Theta$ across $T$ timesteps is upper bounded as $\sum_{t=1}^{T-1}\|\theta^*_{t+1} - \theta^*_{t} \|_{2} \leq B_T$ where $B_T > 0$ is a known constant. \end{assumption} In the offline setting, our learning is constrained by the available dataset $\mathcal{D}$.
-A standard assumption in the offline learning literature is that of data coverage \citep{chowdhury2024provably, zhu2023principled}.
-The data coverage assumption ensures that the reference policy $\piref$ suitably explores the space of plausible responses of the optimal policy.
-We define the population covariance matrix as $\Sigma_{\pi} = \Eb[\phi(x, a)\phi(x, a)^\intercal] - \Eb[\phi(x, a)]\Eb[\phi(x, a)]^\intercal$ where the expectation is calculated over samples $x \sim \mathcal{X}, a \sim \pi(\cdot|x)$.
-The condition number $\kappa_\pi$ compares the coverage of the two policies $\pi$ and $\piref$
+We thus construct the following constraint on the policy class to properly specify the problem \citep{chowdhury2024provably}. \looseness=-1 \begin{assumption} (Identifiability) The optimal policy in each time step $t$ corresponds to a single parameter in $\Theta$, which satisfies \Cref{eq: def_optimal_parameter}: $\textbf{1}_d^\intercal \theta^*_t = 0 \ \forall t \in [T]$, where $\textbf{1}_d^\intercal \in \Rb^d$ is a vector of 1s. \end{assumption}